-We compare our method based on $\hat{b}_{\mathrm{Lasso}}$ with a procedure based on multiple sample splitting \citep{memepb09} (for multiple hypothesis testing only) and with a residual bootstrap method proposed by \citep{chatter13}.
+We compare our method based on $\hat{b}_{\mathrm{Lasso}}$ with a procedure based on multiple sample splitting \cite{memepb09} (for multiple hypothesis testing only) and with a residual bootstrap method proposed by \cite{chatter13}.

 The implementational details for inference based on $\hat{b}_{\mathrm{Lasso}}$ are as follows.
-For the linear regression of the response $Y$ versus the design $\bx$, we use the scaled Lasso \citep{sunzhang11} which does not require the specification of a tuning parameter, and we use its estimate $\hat{\sigma}^2_{\eps}$ of the error variance.
-For logistic regression, we use the corresponding Lasso estimator with tuning parameter from 10-fold cross-validation.
-Regarding the nodewise Lasso (for linear and logistic regression), we choose the same tuning parameter $\lambda_j \equiv \lambda_X$ by 10-fold cross-validation among all nodewise regressions.
-An alternative method which we did not yet examine in the simulations would be to do nodewise regression with square-root Lasso using a universal choice for the tuning parameter (see Remark \ref{studentize.remark}).
-For the bootstrap method from \citep{chatter13}, we use 10-fold cross-validation to sequentially select the tuning parameter for Lasso and subsequently for adaptive Lasso.
-For multiple sample splitting \citep{memepb09}, we do variable screening with the Lasso whose regularization parameter is chosen by 10-fold cross-validation.
+For the linear regression of the response $Y$ versus the design $\bx$, we use the scaled lasso~\cite{sunzhang11} with its universal regularization parameter, and we use its estimate $\hat{\sigma}^2_{\eps}$ of the error variance.
+For logistic regression, we use the corresponding lasso estimator with tuning parameter from 10-fold cross-validation.
+Regarding the nodewise lasso (for linear and logistic regression), we choose the same tuning parameter $\lambda_j \equiv\lambda_X$ by 10-fold cross-validation among all nodewise regressions.
+An alternative method which we did not yet examine in the simulations would be to do nodewise regression with square-root lasso using a universal choice for the tuning parameter (see Remark~\ref{studentizeremark}).
+For the bootstrap method from \cite{chatter13}, we use 10-fold cross-validation to sequentially select the tuning parameter for lasso and subsequently for adaptive lasso.
+For multiple sample splitting \cite{memepb09}, we do variable screening with the lasso whose regularization parameter is chosen by 10-fold cross-validation.

-The construction of confidence intervals and hypothesis tests for individual parameters $\beta^0_j$ based on $\hat{b}_{\mathrm{Lasso}}$ is straightforward, as described in Section \ref{subsec.despars}.
-Adjustment for multiple testing of hypotheses $H_{0,j}$ over all $j=1,\ldots ,p$ is done using the Bonferroni-Holm procedure for controlling the familywise error rate (FWER).
-For the bootstrap procedure from \citep{chatter13}, the Bonferroni-Holm adjustment is not sensible, unless we would draw very many bootstrap resamples (e.g. 10'000 or more): with fewer resamples, we cannot reliably estimate the distribution in the tails needed for Bonferroni-Holm correction.
+The construction of confidence intervals and hypothesis tests for individual parameters $\beta^0_j$ based on $\hat{b}_{\mathrm{Lasso}}$ is straightforward, as described in Section~\ref{subsecdespars}.
+Adjustment for multiple testing of hypotheses $H_{0,j}$ over all $j=1,\ldots,p$ is done using the Bonferroni--Holm procedure for controlling the family-wise error rate (FWER).
+For the bootstrap procedure from \cite{chatter13}, the Bonferroni--Holm adjustment is not sensible, unless we would draw very many bootstrap resamples (e.g., 10,000 or more): with fewer resamples, we cannot reliably estimate the distribution in the tails needed for Bonferroni--Holm correction.
 Thus, for this bootstrap method, we only consider construction of confidence intervals.
-Finally, the multiple sample splitting method \citep{memepb09} is directly giving p-values which control the FWER.
+Finally, the multiple sample splitting method \cite{memepb09} is directly giving $p$-values which control the FWER.